Enya: New-age assigning

+Languages

 In addition to her native Irish, Enya has recorded songs in languages including English, French, Latin, Spanish, and Welsh.
 She has recorded music influenced by works from fantasy author J. R. R. Tolkien, including the instrumental "Lothlórien" from Shepherd Moons.
 For The Lord of the Rings: The Fellowship of the Ring, she sang "May It Be" in English and Tolkien's fictional language Quenya, and she sang "Aníron" in another of Tolkien's fictional languages, Sindarin.
 Amarantine and Dark Sky Island include songs sung in Loxian, a fictional language created by Roma Ryan, that has no official syntax.
 Its vocabulary was formed by Enya singing the song's notes to which Roma wrote their phonetic spelling.

+Composition process

 Enya adopted a composing and songwriting method that has deviated little throughout her career.
 At the start of the recording process for an album, she enters the studio, forgetting about her previous success, fame, and songs of hers that became hits.
-'If I did that,' she said, 'I'd have to call it a day.'
+"If I did that," she said, "I'd have to call it a day."
 She then develops ideas on the piano, keeping note of any arrangement that can be worked on further.

-During her time writing the music, Enya works a five-day week, takes weekends off, and does not work on her music at home.
-With Irish as her first language, Enya initially records her songs in Irish as she can express 'feeling much more directly' in Irish than in English.
-After some time, Enya presents her ideas to Nicky to discuss what pieces work best, while Roma works in parallel to devise lyrics for the songs.
+During her time writing the music, as of 2008, Enya worked a five-day week, takes weekends off, and does not work on her music at home.
+This more relaxed style differs from the early years of her career, where she worked into the early hours and said that being stuck in the studio for months on end left her feeling like "a social zombie".

+With Irish as her first language, Enya initially records her songs in Irish as she can express "feeling much more directly" in Irish than in English.
+After some time, Enya presented her ideas to Nicky to discuss what pieces work best, while Roma worked in parallel to devise lyrics for the songs.
 Enya considered "Fallen Embers" from A Day Without Rain a perfect example of the lyrics exactly reflecting the feeling.
-In 2008, she realised her tendency to write 'two or three songs' during the winter months, work on the arrangements and lyrics the following spring and summer, and then work on the next couple of songs when autumn arrives.
+She realised her tendency to write "two or three songs" during the winter months, work on the arrangements and lyrics the following spring and summer, and then work on the next couple of songs when autumn arrives.